trammell/recipe-book/susans-recipes.md

 remaining 2 tablespoons butter, 1 tablespoon oil and pork.

-Roast pork until crust is golden and thermometer inserted into center registers 155°F, about 20 minutes.
+Roast pork until crust is golden and thermometer inserted into center registers 155 °F, about 20 minutes.
 Transfer pork to cutting board.
 Let stand 5 minutes.
 Slice pork and serve.